 - Security updates: Rules and malware patterns that agent software uses to identify potential threats.
 Types of security updates include:

 (Application Control rule updates are created locally, based on your computers' software.
 They are not from Trend Micro.)

 Trend Micro releases new rule updates every Tuesday, with additional updates as new threats are discovered.
 Information about the updates is available in the Trend Micro Threat Encyclopedia.

-Deep Security will only inform you of minor version updates (not major) of software.
-For example, if you have Deep Security Agent 9.6.100, and Trend Micro releases 9.6.200, an alert will tell you that software updates are available.
-However, if 10.0.xxx (a major version difference) is released and you don't have any 10.0 agents, the alert will not appear (even though 10.0is newer than 9.6.100).
+Workload Security will only inform you of minor version updates (not major) of software.
+For example, if you have agent version 9.6.100, and Trend Micro releases 9.6.200, an alert will tell you that software updates are available.
+However, if 10.0.xxx (a major version difference) is released and you don't have any 10.0 agents, the alert will not appear (even though 10.0 is newer than 9.6.100).

 Both software updates and security updates are digitally signed.
 In addition to automatic checks, if you want to manually validate the signatures or checksums, you can use external tools such as:

 - jarsigner (Java Development Kit (JDK); see Check digital signatures on software packages)

 When security updates are viewed or used, Workload Security validates the signature.
 A correct digital signature indicates that the software is authentically from Trend Micro and hasn't been corrupted or tampered with.
 If the digital signature is invalid, Workload Security does not use the file.
 A warning is also recorded in log files such as